suddjian/alpaca-cli/README.md

 alpaca <command>

 commands:
-  buy      buy a stock
-  sell     sell a stock
-  report   display a report of your current portfolio
+  configure   configure your alpaca cli installation buy         buy a stock sell        sell a stock report      display a report of your current portfolio
 ```

 Run `alpaca help <command>` for help with a specific command.